Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects: Light scalars interacting with matter

 where $m\equiv m/M_\odot$ is the mass of the object in solar mass units and $T_{\odot} = G M_{\odot}/c^2$ is the scale of the period.
 In order to compare the contribution of the conformal and the disformal coupling to the GR one, we calculate the ratio between the de-Sitter precession with the conformal and disformal interactions $\lambda_{dS}:= \Delta\Omega_{\text{dS}}/\Omega_{\text{dS}}^{(GR)}$ to get

-The upper panel of fig~\ref{fig:mogratio} shows a contour plot of the geodetic effect.
+In the following section, we will analyse the complementary contribution coming from the FD effect.
+The left panel of fig~\ref{fig:mogratio} shows a contour plot of the geodetic effect.
 The contour shows the logarithm of the modification of the geodetic effect for different values of conformal and disformal interactions, with $e \rightarrow 0$ and $m_1 \gg m_2$.
 For the limit $m_2 \ll m_1$ the pre-factor in the previous expression becomes $2/3$ and for the case $m_2 \sim m_1$ it is $2/7$.
+Finally, we notice that a non-vanishing eccentricity only enhances the contribution from the disformal coupling.

 Let us comment on the PN corrections to this result compared to the disformal effect.
 In (\ref{eq:modDS}), the term in $\beta^2$ should be corrected at the next PN order by a term in $\beta^2 v^2$ where $v\ll 1$ is a typical velocity of the gyroscope.
 This term is negligible compared to the $\beta^2$ contribution but could compete with disformal effect in $\epsilon_\Lambda$.
 If $\beta^2 v^2 \ll \epsilon_\Lambda$, the disformal effect dominates over the conformal effect at the next PN order.
 On the other hand when $\epsilon_\Lambda \lesssim \beta^2 v^2$, the disformal effect is negligible compared to the leading $\beta^2$ contribution.
 In all cases, we can trust formulae like (\ref{eq:modDS}) as the next PN order in $\beta^2 v^2$ does not play a significant role.